RedHat-Israel/ROSE/docs/course_materials/exercises/04_Compound_data_types/homework_dictionary.md

 - Add your family members names to the dictionary with their ages. for example: “Samira”:8
 - Print the dictionary
-- Calculate the average age in your family and
+- Calculate the average age in your family using the dictionary and print it.
-- Print the average age using the dictionary